chrispy-snps/compare-pdf-images/README.md

 Of 2 pages, PDF images differ at: 1-2.
 ```

+## Examples

+### compare_ditaot_versions.sh

+The [`compare_ditaot_versions.sh`](examples/compare_ditaot_versions.sh) script compares the PDF output from two different versions of the [DITA Open Toolkit](https://www.dita-ot.org/) for a set of .ditamap files.
+For each book, the PDFs are kept only if they don't match.
+This reduces the disk space required to run a full output regression test of many map files.

 ## Implementation Notes

 I tried the PDF-to-TIFF conversion support built into ImageMagick (which calls Ghostscript internally I think?), but I was able to achieve better output by calling Ghostscript directly.
 The TIFF output is LZW-compressed.